fence-io/website/content/articles/networking/linux-network-namespace/index.md

 rtt min/avg/max/mdev = 0.069/0.077/0.085/0.008 ms
 ```

 Aditionnaly, we also need to add a default route to `app3` and `app4`.
-This means that when a destination IP address of a paquet does not match any specific routes in the routing table, it will go througt the default route, the bridge interface in this case.
+This means that when a destination IP address of a packet does not match any specific routes in the routing table, it will go througt the default route, the bridge interface in this case.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 ip route add default via 172.16.0.1